Sa-RSt/gptrepl/README.md

 # gptrepl
-Simple command-line REPL client for manually interacting with the OpenAI API.
+Simple Go-based command-line Read Eval Print Loop (REPL) client for manually interacting with the OpenAI Chat Completions API, allowing for a more flexible and low-level experience.
 This repository and this tool are not affiliated with OpenAI.

-## Introduction
-Command-line REPL client is a Go-based command line frontend for the OpenAI Chat Completions API (also known as ChatGPT).
-The main purpose of this command line interface is to allow for a more flexible user experience.

-## Getting Started
+## Getting started

 ### Standalone executable